Background

 A consumer product is defined under this regulation as “any household or institutional product (including paints, coatings, and solvents), or substance, or article (including any container or packaging) held by any person, the use, consumption, storage, disposal, destruction, or decomposition of which may result in the release of VOC.
 For the purposes of this subpart, consumer product means any product listed in tables one (1) or two (2) of this subpart.”

-In addition to these federal regulations, there are also tax implications associated with ozone depleting chemicals.
-It is the responsibility of the manufacturer or supplier of the ozone depleting chemicals to file tax forms with the IRS as well as the person other than the manufacturer or importer who holds those chemicals for sale.
+In addition to these federal regulations, there are also tax implications associated with ozone-depleting chemicals.
+It is the responsibility of both 1. the manufacturer or supplier of the ozone-depleting chemicals to file tax forms with the IRS and 2. the person other than the manufacturer or importer who holds those chemicals for sale.
 This tax is based on chemical weight.

 Ozone Transport

-The Ozone Transport Commission (OTC) is a multi-state organization created under the Clean Air Act (CAA) to develop and implement regional solutions in the Northeast and Mid- Atlantic regions.
-Member states include: Connecticut, Washington DC, Delaware, Massachusetts, Maine, Maryland, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Virginia and Vermont.
+The Ozone Transport Commission (OTC) is a multistate organization created under the Clean Air Act (CAA) to develop and implement regional solutions in the Northeast and Mid-Atlantic regions.
+Member states include: Connecticut, Washington D.C., Delaware, Massachusetts, Maine, Maryland, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Virginia and Vermont.
 The OTC develops consumer products model rules for member states to consider based on their needs.
-The current model rule is Model Rule 2014.
+(Visit the OTC page for current model rule information.)
 Model rule thresholds do not apply in a particular state until the state adopts them into their regulations.
 Exemptions do apply but must be verified at the state level.

 State Regulations